ghaliarose89/Timed-Quiz/README.md

 ## Purpose: Timed quiz for JavaScript

 ### Description:
-The begining assement shows the instrictions:
+The beginning of the assessment shows the instructions:
 * Start: To start the quiz and start 90 seconds countdown.
-* When the user answer, next question and answers will show up.
+* When the user answer, the next question and answers will show up.
 * When the user answer, the result will show correct or wrong.
-* If the answer is wrong time will decrease 5 seconds as panelty.
+* If the answer is wrong, time will decrease by 5 seconds as a penalty.
-* If time is over and the user not finish the quize, quize will over.
+* If time is over and the user does not finish the quiz, the quiz will be over.
-* When quiz is over, score will display with input text and two buttons Enter inital and Highscore.
+* When the quiz is over, the score will display with input text and two buttons Enter initial and High score.
-* Pressing on Enter allows to save inital.
+* Pressing on Enter initial allows saving the initial.
 * Pressing on Highscore shows a list of scores.

 ## Instructions:
-At the end of the quiz, Enter initals to save user inital and score.
+At The end of the quiz, Enter initials to save the user initial and score.
-Highscore button displays a list of saved initals and scores like the following snip:
+The High Score button displays a list of saved initials and scores, as  following snips:
 ![ScreenShot](./assets/Pictures/Capture1.JPG)
 ![ScreenShot](./assets/Pictures/Capture2.JPG)